 Civil Rights Data - Provides information on school quality, climate and safety.
-For the 2018-19 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
+For the 2017-18 school year, schools were identified using definitions and labels as required in the Every Student Succeeds Act (ESSA).
 A Targeted Support and Improvement (TSI) school is one that has at least one underperforming student subgroup.
-An Additional Targeted Support (ATS) school is one that has a student subgroup performing at the same level as the lowest 5% of all schools in the state.
+An Additional Targeted Support (ATS) school is one that has three or more underperforming student subgroups.
 A Comprehensive Support and Improvement (CSI) school is one whose performance is in the lowest 5% of all schools in the state or has a graduation rate at or below 67%.
 Some schools are not identified with any of these labels.
 In these cases, no status label is given.